YouTube video not showing

 const cover = videoWrapper.querySelector(".jacket");

-By using the videoWrapper as the common and constant reference through which everything inside is accessed, you can move things around and they still work.
+videoWrapper as a common ancestor from which which everything inside is accessed,

 function onYouTubeIframeAPIReady() {